Zombiebattler/NewTube/README.md

 # Installation Instructions

 1. Download the Necessary Files
-2. Execute the Python Script
+2. Execute the main.py

-# Optional
+# Optional Tricks

-Download the tampermonkey file to use it for every video you click on YouTube
+Use the tampermonkey file to use it if you click on a youtube video